 The cold, harsh winters don’t deter Minnesotans from doing anything.
 They bike to work in parkas and snow tires.
 They drill holes in lakes, drop their bobbers, and fish for hours.
 And even when temperatures plunge to -10 degrees Fahrenheit, they’ll grill outdoors.
 I vividly remember my mom doing so at least once a week, dressed like an abominable snowman, only her eyes peaking through a face mask, tongs in hand, tending to our dinner.

+I don’t have that in me.
 Although it’s not exactly the same, I use a cast-iron grill pan (this one) when I’m craving something I typically put over the open flame during summer, like these Thai Chicken Skewers.
 Slippers on, glass of wine in hand — I’d say that’s a great substitute, without giving up blackened char marks or great flavor.

 Similar to the marriage of brisket and barbecue, I feel like chicken and peanut sauce were destined for the same kind of love.
 In fact, peanut sauce has replaced ketchup as my condiment of choice, elevating just about anything whether dipped or drizzled.

 This recipe works well on a weeknight, as it comes together in less than 45 minutes, or you could use shorter skewers and serve these as an appetizer that most everyone will love.
 The chicken is flavored throughout with an uncomplicated marinade, then showered with chili flakes, lime juice, and cilantro before serving.